YuanYuYuan/zenoh-web/content/blog/2023-03-21-zenoh-vs-mqtt-kafka-dds.md

     width="100%" >}}

 Fig. 5 provides the throughput in bits-per-second (bit/s or bps).
-It shows that Zenoh starts to saturate closer to the ideal throughput measured by `iperf` (at 76 Gpbs) for the payload size equal to or larger than 8 KB.
+It shows that Zenoh starts to saturate toward the ideal throughput measured by `iperf` (at 76 Gpbs) for the payload size equal to or larger than 4 KB.
 The peer mode `Zenoh P2P` can reach up to 67 Gbps.
-For DDS, the highest throughput achieved is 26 Gpbs.
+For DDS, the highest throughput achieved is about 26 Gpbs.
 Kafka appears to saturate at about 4\~5 Gbps when the payload size is larger than 16 KB.
-For MQTT, it reaches up to 9 Gbps at the payload size of 32 KB.
+For MQTT, it reaches up to \~9 Gbps at the payload size of 32 KB.
 The performance degradation phenomenon of MQTT appeared in the tests consistently.
 The reason behind this is still unknown and will be worth further study in the future.